opennetworkinglab/aether-docs/edge_deployment/overview.rst

-1            Management Server     At least 1x 40GbE QSFP ports recommended 1-3          Compute Servers       Recommended at least 3 for Kubernetes HA 2x #Server   40GbE QSFP DAC cable  Between Compute, Management, and Fabric Switch 1            QSFP to 4x SFP+ DAC   Splitter between Fabric and eNB 1 (or more)  eNB
+1            Management Server     At least 1x 40GbE QSFP ports recommended 1-3          Compute Servers       Recommended at least 3 for Kubernetes HA 2x #Server   40GbE QSFP DAC cable  Between Compute, Management, and Fabric Switch 1            QSFP to 4x SFP+ DAC   Split cable between Fabric and eNB 1 (or more)  eNB
 1x #eNB      10GbE to 1GbE Media   Required unless using switch to convert from
              converter             fabric to eNB